USI-MSDE-SA-2023/sa--edoriggio/src/sa/model/index.md

 <br/>

 The feature that belongs to a "competitor" (i.e. USI), is the generation of the calendars with all courses of a program.
-All the other features are found in the USI Calendar Project.
+All the other features are only found in the USI Calendar project.

 # Ex - Context Diagram